natalieagus/50005/docs/Labs/07-Lab7-Encryption.md

 1. Symmetric key encryption for a <span style="color:#f77729;"><b>text</b></span> file
 2. Symmetric key encryption for an <span style="color:#f77729;"><b>image</b></span> file
 3. Signed message <span style="color:#f77729;"><b>digests</b></span>

+# Submission

+You are to complete this lab's questionnaire on eDimension as you complete the tasks.

+Once you have completed all tasks, schedule a checkoff as a Team with your Lab TA by next week Friday 6PM.

+{:.task-title}
+> ✅ Checkoff
+>
+> Demonstrate completion of ALL tasks in this handout: encryption and decryption of text, encryption and decryption of images using CBC and EBC mode, generation of message digest and verification.

 ## System Requirements